 The label ‘deindustrialisation’ tends to be used because the alternatives are less well known to a wider audience.
-For example, ‘premature maturity’ from Kaldor, or ‘tertiarisation’, or ‘premature deagriculturalisation’ as the inverse of Eastwood et al., ‘premature agriculturalisation’.
+For example, ‘premature maturity’ from Kaldor, or ‘tertiarisation’, or Eastwood et al.‘s ‘premature de-agriculturalisation’.

 Patterns of ‘deindustrialisation’ suggest a variety of types of deindustrialisation as we covered last week.
-In some cases the value-added and employment shifts are towards services.
-In some cases towards the ‘financialisation’ related FIRE (Finance, Insurance and Real Estate) sectors.
-In other cases towards non-FIRE service sectors.
-In others, a return to agriculture to some degree.
+In some cases, the value-added and employment shifts are towards services.
+In some cases, towards the ‘financialisation’ related FIRE (Finance, Insurance and Real Estate) sectors.
+In other cases, towards the non-FIRE service sectors.
+In yet others, a return to agriculture to some degree.

 Each mode of deindustrialisation is likely to have its own causes and consequences, distributional dynamics and political economy.

 Rowthorn and Coutts list four causes of deindustrialisation in advanced countries.
 Specifically, (i) outsourcing and thus deindustrialisation is a statistical artefact caused by the contracting out of manufacturing jobs to services (for example, cleaning or catering); (ii) a fall in the relative prices of manufactures or a fall in the income elasticity of manufactures; (iii) international trade leading to higher competitive pressures to raise the labour intensity production to compete (or the substitution of labour with capital); (iv) decreases in the rate of investment which disproportionately affect manufacturing as most investment is in manufacturing.